apache/drill/_docs/sql-reference/sql-commands/087-union-set-operator.md

 title: "UNION Set Operator"
 parent: "SQL Commands"
 ---
-The UNION set operator returns all rows in the result sets of two separate query expressions.
-For example, if two employee tables exist, you can use the UNION set operator to merge the two tables and build a complete list of all the employees.
-Drill supports UNION ALL only.
-Drill does not support DISTINCT.
+The UNION set operator combines the result sets of two separate query expressions.
+The result set of each query must have the same number of columns and compatible data types.
+UNION automatically removes duplicate records from the result set.
+UNION ALL returns all duplicate records.

 ## Syntax
 The UNION set operator supports the following syntax:

        query
-       { UNION ALL }
+       { UNION [ ALL ] }
        query

 ## Parameters
 *query*

 Any SELECT query that Drill supports.
-See SELECT.
+See [SELECT]({{site.baseurl}}/docs/select/).

 ## Usage Notes
    * The two SELECT query expressions that represent the direct operands of the UNION must produce the same number of columns.
 Corresponding columns must contain compatible data types.
-See Supported Data Types.
+See [Supported Data Types]({{site.baseurl}}/docs/supported-data-types/).
    * Multiple UNION operators in the same SELECT statement are evaluated left to right, unless otherwise indicated by parentheses.
-   * You cannot use * in UNION ALL for schemaless data.
+   * You can only use * on either side of UNION when the data source has a defined schema, such as data in Hive or views.
+   * You must explicitly specify columns.

 ## Examples
 The following example uses the UNION ALL set operator to combine click activity data before and after a marketing campaign.
 The data in the example exists in the `dfs.clicks workspace`.